Spaces explored:

 -eyelines and camera awareness

--scale of maturity (child to adult)
+-levels of maturity (child to adult)

--shooting multiple takes (different, same/different, same/same)
+-multiple takes (different, same/different, same/same)

 -the realities of screen acting